Ysoroko/FT_SPLIT_TESTER/README.md

 RUN:
-- Use "make" to compile
+- Type "make" command in the terminal to compile
-- Use "make results" after the compiling to launch the code and check the results
+- Type "make results" in the terminal after the compiling to launch the code and check the results